 • Personal care services, grooming, and tattoo businesses may open at 50% capacity with social distancing guidelines and limits on people in waiting areas.

-• Swimming pools can open at 50% capacity.
+• Museums and aquariums can open at 50% capacity.

 The Pitt County Health Department through a collaboration with Pitt County Emergency Management and Vidant Medical Center is offering daily community COVID-19 testing.
 For more information about the locations and times of the free testing, click here.